Local H-Principles for Partial Holomorphic Relations: Holomorphic approximation

 \section{Holomorphic approximation}

-One key step in the proofs of the main theorems consists on approximating smooth germs of extended solutions over totally real submanifolds by holomorphic ones.
+One key step in the proofs of the Theorems consists on approximating smooth germs of extended solutions over totally real submanifolds by holomorphic ones.
 This can be done for functions near totally real submanifolds thanks to a Mergelyan type result (Theorem 20 in \cite{HolomorphicApproximation}).
-Moreover, if the function that is going to be approximated is already holomorphic in an open neighbourhood of a \emph{Stein compact} set $K$, the approximation can be done to be arbitrarily close to the original over $K$, provided that $K$ is \emph{properly attached} to the totally real submanifold (see Definitions \ref{Definition: Stein compact and Holomorphically convex compact set} and \ref{Definition: Properly attached sets}).
+Moreover, if the function is already holomorphic in an open neighbourhood of a \emph{Stein compact} set $K$, the approximation can be done to be arbitrarily close to the original over $K$, provided that $K$ is \emph{properly attached} to the totally real submanifold (see Definitions \ref{Definition: Stein compact and Holomorphically convex compact set} and \ref{Definition: Properly attached sets}).

 Theorem \ref{theorem: Mergelyan} is a generalization of that Mergelyan type Theorem.
 This new version allows us to approximate sections of holomorphic vector bundles parametrically instead of just functions.